 F. Genetic Stability and Somaclonal Variation

 Long-term tissue culture often leads to somaclonal variation, which includes genetic and epigenetic changes in cultured cells.
 While these variations can sometimes reduce metabolite yields due to loss of key biosynthetic enzymes, they may also create high-producing cell lines.
 Ensuring genetic stability is crucial for consistent production (Begna et.al., 2021).
 Strategies such as limiting the number of subcultures, cryopreservation of elite lines, or maintaining organ cultures instead of undifferentiated callus can reduce variability.
 In Taxus spp. cultures, stable high-paclitaxel lines were selected by screening somaclonal variants over multiple subcultures.
 Somaclonal variation can also be harnessed for strain improvement.
 For example, screening large populations of somaclonal variants has led to high-producing lines of Panax ginseng with enhanced ginsenoside content.
+Such genetic diversity, when properly screened, can be harnessed for the development of elite, high-yielding lines

 VI.
 Genetic and Biotechnological Interventions